Gyeongju: Economy

 Fishing takes place in coastal towns, especially in Gampo-eup in the city's northeast, with 436 registered fishing craft in the city.
 Fishing industry in Gyeongju is generally in a declined status due to relatively inconvenient transport conditions and lacks of subordinate facilities.
 Much of the catch from these boats goes direct from the harbor to Gyeongju's many seafood restaurants.
-Mainly, sauries, anchovies, rays are harvested and a small number of abalone and wakame farming takes place.
+Mainly, sauries, anchovies and rays are harvested and a small number of abalone and wakame farming takes place.
 Local specialties include myeolchijeot (fermented anchovy), abalone, wakame, and squid.

 Agriculture is still important, particularly in the outlying regions of Gyeongju.
 According to the 2006 statistical yearbook of Gyeongju, rice fields occupy an area of 169.57 km2, which is 70% of the total cultivated acreage of 24359 km2.
 The remaining 74.02 km2 consists of fields under other crops and farmsteads.
 Crop production is centered in the fertile river basins near the Hyeongsan River.
 The main crops are rice, barley, beans and corn.
 Vegetables such as radish and napa cabbage and fruits are also important crops.
 Apples are mainly produced in the districts of Geoncheon-eup, Gangdong-myeon and Cheonbuk-myeon and Korean pear are cultivated in Geoncheon-eup and Angang-eup.
 The city plays a leading role in the domestic production of beef and mushrooms.
 Button mushrooms harvested in Geoncheon-eup are canned and exported.
 The cultivated acreage and the number of households engaging in agriculture is however declining.

 A small amount of quarrying activity takes place in the city, with 46 active mines and quarries in Gyeongju.
 Most are engaged in the extraction of kaolin, fluorspar and Agalmatolite and Kaolin is exported.

 As the capital of Silla, commerce and trading in Gyeongju developed early on.
-Samguk Sagi has records on the establishment of Gyeongdosi (capital area market) in March, 490 during King Soji's reign, and Dongsi (East Market) in 509, during King Jijeung's reign.
+Samguk sagi has records on the establishment of Gyeongdosi (capital area market) in March, 490 during King Soji's reign, and Dongsi (East Market) in 509, during King Jijeung's reign.
 In the 1830s, Gyeongju had five five-day markets which remained very active until the late 1920s.
 Due to its size Gyeongju Bunaejang (Gyeongju village market) was referred to as one of the two leading markets in the Yeongnam area, along with Daegu Bunaejang.
 Transportation developed in the late period of the Japanese occupation, as the Jungang Line and the Daegu Line and the connecting route between Pohang and the northwestern part of Japan were set up, leading to increasing population and developing commerce.
 After the 1960s, traditional periodic markets gradually transformed into regular markets as the city was flourishing.
 In periodic markets, agricultural and marine products, industrial products, living necessaries, wild edible greens, herbs, and cattle are mainly traded.
 As of 2006, Gyeongju had eight regular markets, nine periodic markets and the Gyeongju department store.
 Traditional periodic markets declined and have become token affairs these days.